acp18ab/AQGD/README.md

-# Activity Quantification and Glucose Dynamics (AQGD)
+# Activity-Driven Glucose Prediction (ADGP): A Data-Driven Model for Free-Living Type 1 Diabetes

-This repository contains the data and code for the study titled **"Activity Quantification and Glucose Dynamics (AQGD): A Predictive Model for Type 1 Diabetes in Free-Living."** The research presents a personalized, predictive model for understanding how varying levels of physical activity (PA) influence blood glucose (BG) in individuals with Type 1 Diabetes Mellitus (T1DM) under real-world, free-living conditions.
+This repository contains the data and code for the study titled **"Activity-Driven Glucose Prediction (ADGP): A Data-Driven Model for Free-Living Type 1 Diabetes."** The research presents a personalized, predictive model for understanding how varying levels of physical activity (PA) influence blood glucose (BG) in individuals with Type 1 Diabetes Mellitus (T1DM) under real-world, free-living conditions.

 ---